fluent/fluentd-docs-gitbook/overview/quickstart.md

 ## Step 2: Use Cases

-The articles shown below cover the typical use cases of Fluentd.
-Please refer to the article(s) that suits your needs.
+The following articles cover the typical use cases of Fluentd:

 -   Use Cases
     -   [Data Search like Splunk](/guides/free-alternative-to-splunk-by-fluentd.md)